andrey0001/pritunl/README.md

 ```
 docker run --privileged -e MONGODB_URI=mongodb://some-mongo-host:27017/pritunl --name pritunl --restart unless-stopped -d -t andrey0001/pritunl
 ```
-Then, you can user nginx as frontend:
+Then, you can use nginx as frontend:

 ```
 server {